PAR-Government/Media-Journaling-Tool/doc/API.md

 - *end* = end node id
 - *semanticGroups* = list of group names

 Video Mask Set consists of a list of dictionaries, each describing a single segment.
-See Compare Parameters.
+See [Probe Generation](doc/NewOperation.md#Probe Generation)

 #### Open Image for File Name